raionas/Machine-Learning-Projects/README.md

 Trend Analyses for Blockchain Technology Innovations using Data Analytics: Discover the trends and pattern on temporal data on the adoption of Blockchain Technology.
 A contribution for this project is a dataset composed of Blockchain related tweets that were scraped from Twitter and applied data visualisation techniques such as ggplot, time-series, and geolocation methods.

 Tools: R, Tableau

-# Micro Projects

-Second-hand Car Price Prediction: Employing supervised learning techniques for a regression problem in predicting the car value against the actual value of a second-hand vehicle.
-Investigating which input variables like model, make, mileage, cruise control, cylinders, etc. will drive the price of the car.

-Tool: R